OfficeDev/teams-toolkit/docs/fx-core/using-existing-aad.md

 ### Create an Azure AD app

-* You may skip this part if you are using an existing Azure AD app.
+> You may skip this part if you already has an Azure AD app.

 1. Go to the [Azure Portal](https://portal.azure.com) and select "Azure Active Directory".